-Ease yourself into 2018 with a winter sun break to Lanzarote, Fuerteventura or Tenerife.
+Ease yourself into 2019 with a winter sun break to Lanzarote, Fuerteventura or Tenerife.
 Dreaming of snowy peaks?
 Hit the slopes of Bergamo, Grenoble or Basel.
 For a culture fix, pack your tartan kilt for Burns Night (January 25th) and raise a glass of whiskey in Prestwick, the home of Scottish poet Robert Burns.
-Alternatively, kick off Europe’s Mardi Gras festivities in style at the weirdly wonderful Carnival of Venice (27th January to 13th February).

 With spring in the air, there’s nowhere greener than Ireland in March.
-Fly in to Shannon and visit the Cliffs of Moher or head to Dublin for St Patrick’s Day on 17th March and soak up the music and craic that goes hand in hand with the St Patrick’s Festival (runs until 20th March).
+Fly in to Shannon and visit the Cliffs of Moher or head to Dublin for St Patrick’s Day on 17th March and soak up the music and craic that goes hand in hand with the St Patrick’s Festival (runs from the 14th of March to the 18th of March).
 Meanwhile, five days of fireworks and friendly mayhem await in Valencia during the city’s Las Fallas festival (15th March – 19th March).
 Can’t wait for Oktoberfest?
-Clink stein glasses at Starkbierzeit, Munich’s lesser known beer festival, from late February until 25th March.
+Clink stein glasses at Starkbierzeit, Munich’s lesser known beer festival, from the 15h of March until 6th April.

 Get ready for Amsterdam’s biggest street party of the year.
 King’s Day on 27th April sees the city’s streets, canals and bridges buzzing with live music, DJs and a massive open-air market.
 Fancy some spring sunshine?
 Get a head-start on the crowds with an April escape to Sicily or Morocco.
 Temperatures aren’t yet sizzling but it’s comfortably warm, meaning you can catch some rays AND explore the sights.
 April is also the perfect month to check out the ancient attractions of Athens.

 Dig out those wellies and pack your parka for some of Europe’s biggest music festivals.
-June’s line-up includes Sonar in Barcelona (14th – 16th June), Roskilde in Denmark, (30th June – 7th July, fly to Copenhagen).
-Alternatively, party all night at Lisbon’s St Anthony Festival (12th – 13th June), brush up on Ulysses ahead of Dublin’s Bloomsday (June 16th) or get yourself to Krakow for Lajkonik (7th June), one of the city’s most popular outdoor events of the year.
+June’s line-up includes Awakenings (29th June – 30th June, fly to Amsterdam) and Roskilde in Denmark, (29th June – 6th July, fly to Copenhagen).
+Alternatively, party all night at Lisbon’s St Anthony Festival (12th – 14th June), brush up on Ulysses ahead of Dublin’s Bloomsday (June 16th) or get yourself to Krakow for Lajkonik (27th June), one of the city’s most popular outdoor events of the year.

 Wander through Rome’s Trastevere neighbourhood as it’s bathed in golden light, crunch through autumn leaves in Prague and check out Berlin before the big freeze sets in.
 October is one of the most beautiful months of the year to take a city break in Europe.